Fatigue detection software: Consequences of fatigue

 The consequences of fatigue are specifically evident in road traffic safety statistics.
 However, it is not only drivers of light and commercial vehicles that are at risk.
 Across all industries shift workers are vulnerable to fatigue-related incidents especially during night shift.
 Safety statistics are not always available and seldom record the causal factors of the incident.
 In this section road safety statistics are used to illustrate the context of the fatigue problem.

 Driving fatigue generally refers to the state in which a driver possesses physiological and mental function deficiencies, and where driving skills decline objectively, usually after an extended period of driving.
 A driver that is asleep behind the wheel will not act to avoid a collision or accident and for this reason the accident is much more likely to cause severe injuries or death.
 Fatigue-related road accidents are three times more likely to result in severe injury or death.
 A great proportion of these accidents occur between the hours of 14h00-16h00 and 02h00-06h00.
 During these two time periods drivers are more likely to become drowsy, which increases the chance of accidents.

 Statistics show that a leading cause of fatal or injury-causing traffic accidents is a diminished vigilance level.
 In the trucking industry, 57% of fatal truck accidents are due to driver fatigue.
 It is the number one cause of heavy truck crashes.

 According to the National Sleep Foundation's 2005 Sleep in America poll, 60% of adult drivers – about 168 million people – say they have driven a vehicle while feeling drowsy in the past year and 13% of them admitted to have done so at least once a month.

 The National Highway Traffic Safety Administration (NHTSA) conservatively estimates that 100,000 police-reported crashes are the direct result of driver fatigue each year.
 This resulted in an estimated 1,550 deaths, 71,000 injuries, and $12.5 billion in monetary losses.

 In Australia, 60–65% of truck haulage accidents are directly related to operator fatigue and 30% of all crashes are related to fatigue.

 Technical and design challenges

-The complex interaction of the major physiological factors responsible for sleepiness – circadian rhythms and the homeostatic drive for sleep – pose formidable technical challenges to the design and development of fatigue detection systems.
-The technology must be robust and capable of high accuracies in diverse operational environments with constantly changing conditions and varying customer needs.
+The interaction of the major physiological factors responsible for sleepiness – circadian rhythms and the homeostatic drive for sleep – pose technical challenges to the design and development of fatigue detection systems.
+The technology must be robust and capable of high accuracies in diverse operational environments with changing conditions and varying customer needs.

 To meet the requirements of efficiency and functionality the technology should comply with the following guidelines: